 - If you are hard-pressed for time, optimize your images for mobile, on priority.
 People generally access social apps via mobile devices and they almost never click to see full-size images.

 - Twitter may collapse your image so that it fits in the stream.
-Ensure that you centre-stage important content so that it doesn’t get chopped off.
+Ensure that you center-stage important content so that it doesn’t get chopped off.